New 🐳 Now also supports Docker — Podman or Docker, your choice

 Start the shared server

-A lightweight background server starts on the host, bridging host-interaction requests from all containers.
+A lightweight background server starts on the host, exposing an MCP endpoint that bridges host-interaction requests from all containers.

 Launch the container